 The Definitive Development Story

 Coventry Climax racing engines were the first British racing engines to power world championship winning Formula 1 cars.
 They won four Formula 1 world championships under the direction and engineering influence of Chief Engineer and Technical Director Walter Hassen.
 Hassen had been Chief Development Engineer at Jaguar and he possessed a driving ambition to build Formula 1 Grand Prix engines that would win the world championship.
-Over a seven year period they dominated Formula 1 with championships in 1959, 1960, 1963 and 1965.
+Over a seven-year period, they dominated Formula 1 with championships in 1959, 1960, 1963 and 1965.
 Hassan’s ambitions were further realized with Formula 2 championships in 1958, 1959 and 1960 and Tasman championships in 1964, 1965 and 1967.
 After that Hassen returned to jaguar permanently; overseeing the Jaguar V12 project which went on to win Le Mans in 1988 and 1990.

-With appropriate historical perspective and a necessary chapter devoted to engine codes, the book begins with a look at the 2.5L FPE V8 Grand Prix Engine.
+With an appropriate historical perspective and a necessary chapter devoted to engine codes, the book begins with a look at the 2.5L FPE V8 Grand Prix Engine.
 Note that the prefix code for this engine FPE erroneously stood for Fire Pump Eight even though it was a high output racing design.
-Only one was built for development purposes, but four additional sets of parts were machined, but never used.
+Only one was built for development purposes, but four additional sets of parts were machined but never used.
 From this point and for every subsequent engine reviewed, the book follows the design and development process in exacting detail, including all the errors, arguments, failures and successes as each engine was groomed for competition.
 It details virtually every engine almost down to the individual parts and describes the testing and development process, which parts failed or performed poorly and what steps were taken to correct the various problems.

-Between the lines readers can recognize much of the theory and practice still in use today and many of the associated problems that prompted the growth of modern specialty companies that provide specific components such as rods pistons and high strength fasteners.
+Between the lines, readers can recognize much of the theory and practice still in use today and many of the associated problems that prompted the growth of modern specialty companies that provide specific components such as rods pistons and high strength fasteners.
 Of particular note are the surprising difficulties attributed to Weber carburetors which the company struggled with on many occasions.
 Or it reveals how some cylinder heads were sent out to the Westlake Company for porting only to be returned with excessive cross-sectional port areas that lost power instead of gaining power.
-Many of these problems were repeated with other suppliers and engineers were constantly challenged to make the engines perform with ill performing carburetion and ignition component.
-Readers also learn how careless and ill prepared many racer teams were back in the day and how the company constantly struggled to get users to tune and run the engines properly until they abruptly withdrew from racing altogether in 1966.
+Many of these problems were repeated with other suppliers and engineers were constantly challenged to make the engines perform with ill-performing carburetion and ignition component.
+Readers also learn how careless and ill-prepared many racer teams were back in the day and how the company constantly struggled to get users to tune and run the engines properly until they abruptly withdrew from racing altogether in 1966.

 The book is well illustrated with photographs and dyno sheets for each engine family.
-The photos are particularly informative and readers get a good glimpse of rarely seen high performance engine details that are now considered standard in racing engines.
+The photos are particularly informative and readers get a good glimpse of rarely seen high-performance engine details that are now considered standard in racing engines.
 Author Des Hammill was afforded complete access to Walter Hassan’s records and papers and he has been able to document virtually every Coventry Climax racing engine ever produced.
-Complete technical specs for each type f racing engine built are provided for readers to study.
+Complete technical specs for each type of racing engine built are provided for readers to study.
 And that’s the beauty of this thoroughly researched book.
 The level of detail is remarkable.
 If you’re any sort of student of racing engine development this book ranks as a superb read and a welcome addition to your gearhead library.